Double Cascade Model of Financial Crises: Introduction

-In order to focus on pure contagion effects, the double cascade model and the above models simplify by explicitly ruling out certain other systemic mechanisms that have been explored in the economics and finance literature. \cite{DiamRaja05} explain the liquidity, solvency and behaviour of banks through the role they play in intermediating between lenders and borrowers.
-The impact of financial cascades on the non-financial economy and the consequent feedback into the financial markets through ``firesales'' of assets has been extensively studied, for example in \cite{CifuFerrShin05} and \cite{AdriShin10}, and it is known that these effects will amplify any cascade after it takes hold in the network.
-As discussed in \cite{Tirole10}, the holding of very illiquid assets can cause solvent banks (those with positive equity) to default due to their inability to raise enough liquidity to meet short-term needs. \cite{BaGaGaGrSt12} model the robustness dynamics of banks linked by their interbank exposures, highlighting the feedback effects of a ``financial accelerator'' mechanism on the level of systemic risk. \cite{RoBePiCaBa13} further develop this idea, investigating the systemic impact of network topologies and different levels of market illiquidity and applying this methodology to the Italian interbank money market from 1999 to 2011.
-It will be an important future challenge to extend our model framework to include these omitted effects.
+In the literature on how contagion channels ``spill over'' into each other, \cite{DiamRaja05} explain the liquidity, solvency and behaviour of banks through the role they play in intermediating between lenders and borrowers.
+As discussed in \cite{Tirole10}, the holding of very illiquid assets can cause solvent banks (those with positive equity) to default due to their inability to raise enough liquidity to meet short-term needs. \cite{BaGaGaGrSt12} model the robustness dynamics of a network of banks linked by their interbank exposures, highlighting the feedback effects of a ``financial accelerator'' mechanism on the level of systemic risk. \cite{RoBePiCaBa13} further develop this idea, investigating the systemic impact of network topologies and different levels of market illiquidity and applying this methodology to the Italian interbank money market from 1999 to 2011.

+It should be made clear that in order to focus on pure contagion effects, the double cascade model and the above models simplify by explicitly ruling out certain other systemic mechanisms that have been explored in the economics and finance literature.
+In the present paper, the most important economic effect that is ruled out is the asset ``fire sale'', which means that for the duration of the crisis, changing values of fixed assets are ignored.
+Some of the above references discuss the impact of financial cascades on the non-financial economy and the consequent feedback into the financial markets.
+They find that fire sales of assets amplify any cascade that takes hold in the network.
+It will be an important future challenge to extend our double cascade framework to include the fire sale effect and determine whether our main conclusions are robust to such an extension.